-Regan (with Dr Laura Kelley) teaches a level 3 undergraduate module called ‘Science in Society’.
-Students study the two-way interaction between society and science, i.e. what society wants from or perceives scientists, and how scientists can engage different parts of society in research.
-We also study why there is sometimes a divide between scientists and society.
+Together with Nicola Weber, Regan teaches the level 3 undergraduate module 'Science in Society' at the University of Exeter.
+Students study the two-way interaction between society and science, (i.e. what society wants from or perceives scientists,) and learn how scientists can engage different parts of society in research.
+We also investigate why there is sometimes a divide between scientists and society.

-As a final assignment, students produce an outreach project that educates or otherwise engages the public in cutting-edge scientific research.
-Some of these projects are so good that we wanted to share them here.
-Of course we can only host the projects that are web-friendly here.
-There are countless other amazing and creative projects we can’t feature!
+As a final assessment, students produce an outreach project that educates or otherwise engages the public in some form of cutting-edge scientific research.
+Some of these projects are simply incredible and we want to give them due credit by sharing them below.
+Of course we can only host the projects that are web-friendly, but there are countless other amazing creations that we unfortunately cannot feature.

 Ethical Eats is an environmentally-minded recipe book.
 Each recipe substitutes some of the most environmentally damaging and unethical ingredients with alternatives that help you reduce you environmental impact.